Skip to main content

 Events

-The Commission also hosted a technical workshop on 'Medical radioisotopes in the future' in 2019 to investigate the challenges and opportunities in this area and discuss them with relevant stakeholders.
+The Commission hosted a technical workshop on 'Medical radioisotopes in the future' to investigate the challenges and opportunities in this area and discuss them with relevant stakeholders

 Documents